 The recent revival of the Monkees–Good Times entered Billboard’s Top Album chart at Number 14–had me waxing nostalgic for the group’s old hits–namely the Monkees’ “She.”

-The rest of the song isn’t much, but it took those three notes to turn me into a Monkees fan–and a student of pop music for life.
+The rest of “She” isn’t much, but it took those three notes to turn me into a Monkees fan–and a student of pop music for life.